freedom7341/G-standards/G1(Vehicles)/G11(Land vehicles)/G112(Passenger vehicles)/G1122(Suspension)/G11221(Elastic)/G112211(Special)/readme.md

 usually we would have two ropes representing and acting as two suspension arms which hold the wheel in place.
 Here we only have one constraint that holds the wheel in place.
 #### Opening note:
-All values are purely recommendations by the writer Mrkykun.
+All values are purely recommendations.
 Everyone does things a little different so you might be keen on using different values, which is completely acceptable.
 In this standard I do not insist on using any specific props, but we will assume that the baseplate does not have collision and that the wheels do.